 2. The Disaster Plan.
 Your business disaster plan is the established set of steps you and your employees must take in the event of an emergency.
 It should include a detailed (and up-to-date) breakdown of responsibilities as well as who will do them.
 There should also be included in the plan a system for protecting and mobilizing assets.
 Some steps and factors to include are: contacting your insurer(s), contacting vendors and suppliers, how you will maintain customer and, where applicable, investor relations, possible places for relocation, and knowing where to turn for financial assistance (see below).

 3. Employee Safety- One of the most vital elements of your business disaster plan is planning for the physical safety of your employees.
 Aside from having worker’s compensation insurance mentioned above, and following good business practices as defined by the Occupational Health and Safety Administration, make sure that your business has an adequate supply of first aid kits and fire extinguishers.
+Situations such as the recent Santa Rosa, North Bay, and Napa fires show the need for many businesses to consult with a fire lawsuit attorney in order to better understand the laws relating to damages sustained during a major fire.
 You should also find out if any of your employees are trained in CPR.
 If none are, then consider paying for training for one or more employees.
 Finally, you should maintain an up-to-date emergency contact form for each worker.

 4. Data Backup- When it comes to business data protection the general rule is if losing a particular kind of data will interfere with the way you do business, then back it up.
 For most businesses this information includes: customer databases, payroll records, income and sales records, important emails, addresses, as well as to-do-lists and schedules.
 All of the files that you have created and modified should also be backed up on a regular basis.